deezyfg/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), **without the help of Google**:

 ### OSI Model